dtao/safe_yaml/README.md

 The **SafeYAML** gem provides an alternative implementation of `YAML.load` suitable for accepting user input in Ruby applications.
 Unlike Ruby's built-in implementation of `YAML.load`, SafeYAML's version will not expose apps to arbitrary code execution exploits (such as [the ones discovered](http://www.reddit.com/r/netsec/comments/167c11/serious_vulnerability_in_ruby_on_rails_allowing/) [in Rails in early 2013](http://www.h-online.com/open/news/item/Rails-developers-close-another-extremely-critical-flaw-1793511.html)).

-**If you encounter any issues with SafeYAML, check out the 'Commin Issues' section below.** If you don't see anything that addresses the problem you're experiencing, by all means, [create an issue](https://github.com/dtao/safe_yaml/issues/new)!
+**If you encounter any issues with SafeYAML, check out the 'Common Issues' section below.** If you don't see anything that addresses the problem you're experiencing, by all means, [create an issue](https://github.com/dtao/safe_yaml/issues/new)!

 Installation
 ------------